k0kubun/activerecord-precount/README.md

 N+1 count query killer for ActiveRecord.
 Yet another counter\_cache alternative.
 ActiveRecord::Precount allows you to cache count of associated records by eager loading.

+## Project Status

+**Softly deprecated in favor of [activerecord-precounter](https://github.com/k0kubun/activerecord-precounter).**

+Major features of activerecord-precount are working with ActiveRecord 5.1, but it has no active maintainer (it's welcome that you become the one) and its design is fragile to ActiveRecord internal changes.

+[activerecord-precounter](https://github.com/k0kubun/activerecord-precounter) is strong for ActiveRecord internal changes and now it's recommended to use it instead.

 ## Synopsis

 ### N+1 count query